 TRAFFIC AND PARKING CITATION APPEALS

-2. If your appeal is denied and you believe that there were extenuating circumstances which were not taken into consideration, you may appeal to the Traffic Appeals committee.
-This appeal must be received by the Department of Public Safety and Police within 14 calendar days from the date of the initial appeal letter.
-The denial letter must accompany the second appeal.
+If an initial appeal is denied and you believe there were extenuating circumstances not taken into consideration, you may file a second and final appeal to the Traffic Appeal Committee.
+This appeal must be in writing and received in the DPSP office within 14 calendar days from the date of the initial denial email.
+A copy of the denial email must accompany the second appeal.

-3. If the second appeal is denied by the Traffic Appeals committee, you have 14 calendar days from the date of the denial letter to pay the fine or late fees will be added.
+If the committee denies your appeal, you have 14 calendar days from the date of the second denial letter to pay the fine or late fees will be added.
+If not paid, a “Business Office Hold” will be placed on the student or employee account.
 Final authority rests with this committee.

-Address complaints or questions concerning the appeal process to the Vice President for Learning Resources Management, 410-777-2505.
+Address any complaints or questions concerning the appeal process to the vice president for Learning Resources Management, 410-777-2411.

 DISABLED PARKING AREAS